AmyTsurimi/Girls_Frontline_Black_Ops_-_Phase-2/GFL SUB Main Folder/GFL Video Edits/README.md

 # Possible ignore

-These videos might be safely ignored because there is almost no charactersthat we can recognize in these.
+These videos might be safely ignored because there is almost no characters that we can recognize in these, or they are effects you can use
 - vorkuta_load
 - int_flaming_limo
 - int_morgue_doors - These are the effects you can use